Find Gun Policy Facts

 Helsingin Sanomat (Finland)

 Minister of the Interior Päivi Räsänen (Christ.
 Dem.) called for tighter legislation on gun safety on Sunday.
 She voiced her views to Helsingin Sanomat after two shocking incidents at the weekend in the North Savo region, in which two children were killed by accidental gunfire.
 The first tragedy took place on Friday night when two brothers, aged five and eight, found a gun in their house.
-The loaded firearm went off and hit the five-year-old in...
+The loaded firearm went off and hit the five-year-old in the head.
+He...
 (GunPolicy.org)

 Read More: Helsingin Sanomat (Finland)